 To reduce contact between students, there will not be supply sharing this year.
 Therefore, it is important for families to provide their own supplies.
 You can order online and ship supplies to your home easily from EPI.
 Enter the following codes for your school: Berkeley - RMP003, Creekside - RMP096, Fletcher - RMP004, Southwest - RMP002.

 Alternatively, you can also purchase school supplies on your own.
-It is important that scholars attend school on the first day with supplies.
 View your school's supply lists here:

 To reduce adult contact, all uniforms will be sold online this year.
 Use the links below to order RMP uniforms for your specific school.